 (b) the worker requests that the question be so referred.

 [Section 145A inserted by No. 48 of 1993 s.
 25; amended by No. 34 of 1999 s.
 37; No. 42 of 2004 s.
-105.]
+105; No. 31 of 2011 s.
+32.]

 145B.
 Register for panel membership

-(1) The Director is to keep a register containing the names of medical practitioners approved under subsection (2) who are willing to be selected for a medical assessment panel.
+(1) The chief executive officer is to keep a register containing the names of medical practitioners approved under subsection (2) who are willing to be selected for a medical assessment panel.

 (2) The Minister may, with the consent of the practitioner and after consultation with the Western Australian Branch of the Australian Medical Association Incorporated and other medical profession organisations, approve of the name of a medical practitioner being included in the register.